East Newman

 Opportunities for increased social housing that is culturally sensitive and increased home ownership support will reduce homelessness and overcrowding.

-A neighbourhood centre will provide space for necessary services like a convenience store, laundry, ablution facilities, a community services triage centre and spaces for other enterprise.
+A Community Services Centre will provide space for necessary services like a convenience store, laundry, ablution facilities, a community services triage centre and spaces for other enterprise.

 Redeveloping streets to provide increased connection creates an opportunity for passive surveillance, reducing anti-social behaviour.